-Note: This page can be viewed at either next.catcolab.org/dev or github.com/ToposInstitute/CatColab/contribute
+Note: This page can be viewed at either next.catcolab.org/dev or github.com/ToposInstitute/CatColab/blob/main/CONTRIBUTING.md.

 | Grouping | Package | Language | Instructions | Documentation |